nicklutsko/nicklutsko.github.io/_posts/2020-02-02-Historical-Warming-Climate-Sensitivity.md

 Another factor is internal variability.
 If you believe that more sensitive models have larger variability (as argued <a href="https://www.nature.com/articles/s41558-019-0527-4">here</a>, for example), then the internal variability has to have the right phasing, or the model will always struggle to reproduce the historical record.
 A lower sensitivity model, with less internal variability, won't stray as far from the historical record.

-One way of thinking about this is that low sensitivity models are conservative and higher sensitivity models are "boom-or-bust", or in terms of a bias-variance trade-off.
+One way of thinking about this is that low sensitivity models are conservative and higher sensitivity models are "boom-or-bust", or in terms of a bias-variance trade-off: a collection of high sensitivity models will probably have more variance, and larger biases.
 When comparing across an ensemble, the outliers are likely to be high sensitivity models, and constraints based on warming trends will favor the lower end, the more conservative models.

-All this isn’t to say that emergent constraints based on the historical record should be thrown out, and that we should focus on the cloud-based constraints.
+All this isn't to say that emergent constraints based on the historical record should be thrown out, and that we should focus on the cloud-based constraints.
 Cloud-based constraints rely on a major, untestable assumption: that the relationship between variability and the forced response is the same in the real world as it is in models.
 And clearly, the historical record is one of the most important pieces of data we have for constraining climate sensitivity.
 But we do need to think carefully about the implications of constraints based on comparing simulated and historical warming rates.

 (Thanks to <a href="https://cristi.web.illinois.edu/">Cristi Proistosescu</a> for helpful comments and thoughts.)